 Halsema Highway, Philippines

 Even though this road recently was recently reconstructed and got new asphalt it still deserves a place on this list.
 When driving on this circuitous path in the Cordillera Central mountain range, beware that landslides, mudslides, and falling rocks are common on the Halsema Highway.
-During the rainy season, it gets even worse because of the wet asphalt and the extreme foggy conditions.
-Finally, the careless bus drivers that always try to rush through the highway makes everything even worse.
+During the rainy season, it gets even worse because of the wet asphalt and the extremely foggy conditions.
+Finally, the careless bus drivers who always try to rush through the highway make everything even worse.